Hawaiʻi Ponoʻī is the state song and former national anthem of Hawaiʻi.

 King David Kalākaua wrote the words of Hawaiʻi Ponoʻī, and the music was composed by his royal bandmaster.
 This king has had quite an influence on current day Hawaiian culture.

-King David nicknamed “the merrie monarch” because of his love of the joyful elements of life, and during his reign hula was revived.
-The now immensely popular yearly merrie monarch festival [wikipedia] on Hawaii was named after king David Kalākaua.
+King David nicknamed “the merry monarch” because of his love of the joyful elements of life, and during his reign hula was revived.
+The now immensely popular yearly merry monarch festival [wikipedia] on Hawaii was named after king David Kalākaua.

 Hawai’i Pono’i was the adopted song of the Territory of Hawaiʻi, and later became the state anthem by an act of the Hawaiʻi State Legislature in 1967.